zhenning/riak_wiki/pages/Riak/Riak-Enterprise/Multi-Data-Center-Replication-Concepts.md

 <div class="info"><div class="title">Riak Enterprise Only</div>This documentation applies only to Riak Enterprise, Basho's commercial extension to <a href="http://wiki.basho.com/Riak.html">Riak</a>.
 To learn more about the differences between Riak and Riak Enterprise, <a href="http://basho.com/products/riak-overview/">read here</a>.
 To talk to us about using Riak Enterprise,  <a href="http://info.basho.com/Wiki_Contact.html" target="_blank">let us know</a>.</div>

-This documentation applies only to Riak Enterprise, Basho's commercial extension to Riak.
-To learn more about the differences between Riak and Riak Enterprise, read here.
-To talk to us about using Riak Enterprise, let us know (links to form).

 ## How Replication Works
 Riak replication copies all data from a primary cluster to a secondary cluster.
 Currently it is unidirectional.
 You can configure a pair of connections to sync bidirectionally between two clusters.
 All data is synchronized on initial connection (configurable), followed by streamed updates to the secondary cluster and periodic full syncs.